 e) Consider award criteria and conditions in relation to public procurement

 f) Publish in a manner that is accessible

 The Commission does not have requirements with regards to equal pay and gender pay gap information as it has fewer than 150 employees.

 g) Additionally there is a requirement for the Commission as a listed authority to consider other matters which may be specified by the Scottish Ministers and a duty for the Scottish Ministers to publish proposals for activity to enable listed authorities to better perform the general equality duty.

-Read more about how we are putting our commitment into action in Equality outcomes and how we achieve them 2018-19
+Read more about how we are putting our commitment into action in Equality outcomes and how we plan to achieve them 2021